 I have a half-acres surface pond.
 In the past few weeks it has been taken over by what I believe to be blue-green algae.
 I have applied over the counter Cutrine Plus and ordered Cutrine Ultra.
 I do not see any benefit from the Cutrine Plus application.
 I am waiting on Cutrine Ultra.
 I don't have a chemical license.
 A. Is the Cutrine Ultra the correct product?
 B. Based upon the limited information I am providing, do you recommend another course of action

-Oklahoma County OK Posted over 1 year ago
+Oklahoma County OK Posted about 2 years ago

 We bought a house in southern Vermont last year that has a small ornamental pond (about 20 ft x 8 ft & 3 ft deep).
 I prefer not to use pump recirculation, but I'm interested in using small fish for mosquito control.
 Any advice you can give would help (i.e., literature on this specific to New England, species, sources to purchase from, etc).
 I'm familiar with mosquitofish (Gambusia affinis), but I know they're not native to Vermont, so I expect they should probably not be an option for me.
 Any advice you can give would be appreciated & thanks.